Self Improvement – Get Rid of Your Distractions Right Now – Part 1/4

 Self Improvement Goals in the Next Four Weeks

 I have a lot to accomplish in the next four weeks till the June follow up article comes out.
 Below is a set of goals I plan on accomplishing before the next follow up.

 - Finish our backyard renovation.
 This project has been a HUGE distraction the past couple of weeks.
 We completely tore up the backyard and are starting all over with a blank slate.
-In a future article I will write about this experience and saving over $4,000 in costs!
+In a future article, I will write about this experience and save over $4,000 in costs!
 Stay tuned!

 - Start waking up earlier, 5:00 AM, to work out.
 Using Z’s method, mentioned above, I will try to wake up earlier to work out on a consistent basis.
 It is well known that people who work out in the morning tend to be more productive during the day.
 My wants are there but the will is not so this is going to be a challenge.